hmrc/self-assessment-end-to-end-service-guide/source/documentation/end-to-end-user-journeys.html.md

 Individuals and agents can get help and support via the following channels:

-* You as their software supplier
+* you as their software supplier
-* The “Get help with this page” link on relevant pages in the grant authority journey - for help with signing in, 2-step verification, identity checks and granting authority
+* the “Get help with this page” link on relevant pages in the grant authority journey - for help with signing in, 2-step verification, identity checks and granting authority
-* The [HMRC Online Services Helpdesk](https://www.gov.uk/government/organisations/hm-revenue-customs/contact/online-services-helpdesk) - for help with technical queries that the software supplier can’t resolve
+* the [HMRC Online Services Helpdesk](https://www.gov.uk/government/organisations/hm-revenue-customs/contact/online-services-helpdesk) - for help with technical queries that the software supplier can’t resolve
-* The [HMRC Income Tax Helpline](https://www.gov.uk/government/organisations/hm-revenue-customs/contact/income-tax-enquiries-for-individuals-pensioners-and-employees) - for individuals querying the data received from HMRC
+* the [HMRC Income Tax Helpline](https://www.gov.uk/government/organisations/hm-revenue-customs/contact/income-tax-enquiries-for-individuals-pensioners-and-employees) - for individuals querying the data received from HMRC
-* The [HMRC Agent Dedicated Line](https://www.gov.uk/government/organisations/hm-revenue-customs/contact/agent-dedicated-line-self-assessment-or-paye-for-individuals) - for agents querying the data received from HMRC
+* the [HMRC Agent Dedicated Line](https://www.gov.uk/government/organisations/hm-revenue-customs/contact/agent-dedicated-line-self-assessment-or-paye-for-individuals) - for agents querying the data received from HMRC